catseye/ALPACA/doc/ALPACA.markdown

 #### Transition Rules ####

-Each transition rule begins with `to`, gives a _state referent_ which specifes the state to which to transition, followed by `when` and a _boolean expression_ describing the conditions under which the transition occurs.
+Each transition rule begins with `to`, gives a _state referent_ which specifes the state to which to transition, optionally followed by `when` and a _boolean expression_ describing the conditions under which the transition occurs.

 Example: a simple ALPACA description where the states have trivial transition rules.
 The result is an automaton where all cells toggle their